jpahullo/slides/eventstorming/slides.md

 * Motivate opening new kind of events
 * Motivate diving into a part of the problem
-* Make them think about events time line
+* Make them think about events (reverse) time line
 * Sitting down is not a problem.
 Changing viewpoint?

 Keep ALL participants in play